I’ve posted on this before, but the issue recently came up again in my practice so I’ll get back on my soap box.

 Wikipedia talks about a parent in Depew who supported the challenge against Looking For Alaska without reading the book, saying, ”One does not need to have cancer to diagnose cancer.”
 I have diagnosed cancer, and he’s right.
 But mindless censorship of any book with content that might make that man uncomfortable is cancer, too.

-Tags: banned books, Children's Literature, Looking for Alaska, School Library Journal, YA books
+Tags: YA books, Children's Literature, School Library Journal, banned books, Looking for Alaska

 The Association for Psychoanalytic Thought presents